DeadmanXXXII/Curriculum-Vitae/README.md

 Adept at leading offshore teams with exceptional communication abilities and a passion for delivering superior security solutions.

-Eager to secure a more challenging role in an Architecture Matrix.
+Eager to secure a more challenging role in an Architecture/Operations Matrix.

 ## Key Qualifications: